 All ancient history?
 Fables and fancies of primitives?
 People who did not have the intellect that we have today?

 Humour me while I speculate historically based on the information that we do have about our ancestors.
 Consider that, in Africa, two million+ years ago, lived the branch of hominids whose genes had mutated from primitive chimpanzees to homo Erectus (upright man).
-It would be quite normal that within these little tribal families of homo Erectus, there were a proportion born with various mutation genes; perhaps deformed, or much larger or much smaller than the norm.
-Perhaps even a smattering of hominids with ‘mental problems’ (that today we might define as genius, the mad scientist gene).
-These would be similar to mutations from ‘normality’ that we have today.
-And, if these ‘freaks’ were isolated from the community and forced out of their territory, could these dwarves, giants, albinos and mad scientists then have progressively moved northwards away from the harassment of the normal hominids?
+It would be quite normal that within these little tribal families of homo erectus, there were a proportion born with various mutation genes; perhaps much taller or much smaller than the norm.
+Perhaps even some with ‘mental problems’ (that today we might define as genius, the mad scientist gene or with the skills and behavioural patterns acquired within the autistic spectrum).
+These would be similar to the mutations from ‘normality’ that we have today.
+And if these ‘freaks’ were isolated from their communities and forced out of their territory, could these dwarves, giants, albinos, autistics and mad scientists then have progressively moved northwards away from the harassment of the ‘normal’ hominids?
 Over many generations, actually over a million year span, did this community of circus freaks continue to migrate, constantly harassed like gypsies by the normal hominids in northern Africa and southern Europe, until they reached the much cooler climes of Northern Europe where they found themselves finally free to live without harassment?

 And was ‘up north’ the place that further freaks were subsequently sent by the normal hominids over the millennia?
 But in these much colder climates they would have faced completely new sets of challenges to survive.
 So did their brains respond to the challenges?
 For nature will provide the tools to deal with challenges of nature.
 Desperation creates the need for smarter thinking, better brain response, greater brain activity creates greater brains, just like exercising muscles; and only the smartest and biggest survive to breeding age or are accepted by females as breeding companions.
 Shelter against the harsh elements would have been among the first needs; complex clothing and solid constructions to shelter from the winters rather than the flimsy clothing and constructions of the African nomads.
 Communication skills, organisational skills and laws would become more essential as communal cooperation would be critical to survival.
 Domestication of animals would be a solution when incessant storms would prevent hunting.